Wil Albeda

-Willem "Wil" Albeda (13 June 1925 – 6 May 2014) was a Dutch politician of the defunct Anti-Revolutionary Party (ARP) and later of the Christian Democratic Appeal (CDA) party and economist.
+Willem Albeda (13 June 1925 – 6 May 2014) was a Dutch politician of the Anti-Revolutionary Party (ARP) and later of the Christian Democratic Appeal (CDA) and economist.

+Biography

 Albeda attended a gymnasium in Leeuwarden from May 1937 until March 1943.
 During the German occupation Albeda wanted to continue his study but in March 1943 he refused to sign a loyalty oath to the German occupation authority but to escape prosecution he was forced to enlist in the Arbeitslager in the German armored production industry in Oberhausen.
 Following the end of World War II Albeda served as a translator for the United States Army from March 1945 until May 1945.
-Albeda worked as a civil servant for the Fiscal Information and Investigation Service (FIOD) of the Ministry of Finance from May 1945 until June 1945 and for the Central Bank of the Netherlands from June 1945 until November 1945.
+Albeda worked as a civil servant for the Fiscal Information and Investigation Service (FIOD) of the Ministry of Finance from May 1945 until June 1945 and for De Nederlandsche Bank from June 1945 until November 1945.
 Albeda applied at the Rotterdam School of Economics in April 1946 majoring in Economics obtaining a Bachelor of Economics degree in June 1947 before graduating with a Master of Economics degree on 8 December 1950.
 Albeda worked as a researcher at the Netherlands Economic Institute from April 1948 until September 1951.
-Albeda worked a financial adviser for the National Christian Trade unions (CNV) from September 1951 until January 1960.
-Albeda applied at the Free University Amsterdam in July 1952 for a postgraduate education in Development economics and got an doctorate as an Doctor of Philosophy in Development economics on 22 February 1957.
+Albeda worked a financial adviser for the Christian National Trade Union Federation (CNV) from September 1951 until January 1960.
+Albeda applied at the Vrije Universiteit Amsterdam in July 1952 for a postgraduate education in Development economics and got a doctorate as a Doctor of Philosophy in Development economics on 22 February 1957.
 Albeda worked as a researcher for Philips from January 1960 until November 1961.
 Albeda worked as a trade union leader for the National Christian Trade unions and served as General-Secretary from November 1961 until September 1966.
 Albeda worked as a professor of Development economics at the Rotterdam School of Economics from September 1966 until December 1977 and as a professor of Labour law at the Rotterdam School of Economics from January 1973 until December 1977 and as a professor of Labour law and Public administration at the Delft Institute of Technology from February 1973 until December 1977.